 - Follow the instructions as each dialogue box appears.

 Starting the ZoneAlarm Install

 Double-click on the ZoneAlarm icon for the product you are installing.
 The installation will begin with this dialogue box for the ZoneAlarm Extreme Security product (other versions are slightly different):

 Choose the “Custom Install” option (the text is under the yellow Quick Install button) so that you can choose the options you want for the Security Toolbar:

-Depending upon the version you're installing, you'll see one or more of these options pre-selected:
+Depending upon the version you're installing, one or more of options may be pre-selected.

 The Installation Process

 Whichever version you've chosen, the ZoneAlarm installer will appear.